Woodland Caribou are under serious threat due to habitat loss and expanding industrial development in their traditional range.

 Woodland Caribou are listed under the Federal Species at Risk Act (SARA).
 All species listed require a National Recovery Strategy.
 In mid 2011, the federal government released a draft recovery strategy for Woodland Caribou.
 CPAWS acknowledges the progress made on the part of the national government but encourages strong, science-backed commitments to ensuring that all woodland caribou populations will not only survive, but thrive, in intact boreal ecosystems.

-CPAWS Saskatchewan is part of the Provincial Caribou Recovery management team.
+CPAWS Saskatchewan is part of the Provincial Caribou Recovery management team as an active stakeholder.
 We are also contributing input to the Provincial Ministry of Environment Plan for Woodland Caribou via the Canadian Boreal Forest Agreement.

 Never miss your chance to make a difference!
 Enter your e-mail address here to get CPAWS news and actions delivered right to your inbox.Join our mailing list